 No experience necessary, all are welcome to come

 Movement Research is a laboratory for dropping in to the body, listening with intention and moving from impulse.
 It serves as a playground, a place to explore beyond habitual ways, witness the expression of the self and take care of what your body needs.
 Using imagery and textures while researching along with others stimulates new possibilities and a sort of co-creation of the moment.
 No dance experience necessary, everyone can access the benefit of connecting to their body and their unleashed movements.
-It is requested that participants enter mindfully.

 This meditation incorporates a series of postures, breath, and sound, or kriyas and pranayama to create a meditative experience that helps facilitate transformation in the body, mind and soul.
 Come and experience how subtle Kriya practices and chanting mantras can create a profound silence where all the chatter of mind ceases and you can connect to the source effortlessly.